OPENDAP/hyrax-docker/README.md

 ```
 git clone https://github.com/opendap/hyrax-docker
 ```
-change directory to the desired hyrax release:
+change directory to the top of the project:
 ```
-cd hyrax-docker/hyrax-latest
+cd hyrax-docker
 ```
-and then use `docker build`
+and then use `build_from_release_recipe.sh`
 ```
-docker build -t hyrax_image hyrax
+build_from_release_recipe.sh
 ```
-to include ncWMS in the image, use a build argument like this:
+To build the docker image using the latest release binaries located at www.opendap.org/pub

+To build the release from a previous version, for example `1.16.8`:
 ```
-docker build -t hyrax_image --build-arg USE_NCWMS=true hyrax
+build_from_release_recipe.sh releases/hyrax-1.16.8-build-recipe
 ```
 ### Running The Server